mscraftsman/generative-ai/README.md

 - **Count tokens**: This allows users to estimate the cost of using a model by counting the number of tokens in a prompt or response.
 - **Start a chat session**: This allows users to have a back-and-forth conversation with a model.
 - **Create tuned models**: This allows users to provide samples for tuning an existing model.
 Currently, only the `text-bison-001` and `gemini-1.0-pro-001` models are supported for tuning
+- **File API**: This allows users to upload large files and use them with Gemini 1.5.

 The package also defines various helper classes and enums to represent different aspects of the Gemini API, such as model names, request parameters, and response data.